-The DCP is in a display mode when the RUN flip-flop is off - the Display Select rotary switches select the registers or SM half-words which are displayed.
+The DCP is in a display mode when the RUN flip-flop is off.
+In the display mode, the Display Select rotary switches select the registers or SM half-words which are displayed.
 The bits in a selected register or SM half-word can be manually set or reset.